ucl-contoso-chat/ucl-openai-search/evaluation/README.md

 ### Set up the environment manually

 If you don't have the environment variables set locally,  you can create an `.env` file by copying `.env.sample`,  find the corresponding information on the Azure portal and fill in the values in `.env`.
-The scripts default to keyless access (via `AzureDefaultCredential`), but you can optionally use a key by setting `AZURE_OPENAI_KEY` in `.env`.
+The scripts default to keyless access (via `AzureDefaultCredential`).

 It is recommand to use the OpenAI GPT model as the evaluator.
 If you have an openai.com instance, you can also use that by filling in the corresponding environment variables.